cldf/cldfviz/docs/text.md

 the reference data expanded to a full citation according to the Unified Stylesheet for Linguistics.

+### Referencing data from multiple datasets

+To reference objects in multiple datasets, the fragment identifier must start with `cldf-dsid:`, where `dsid` is an identifier that can be mapped to a dataset by the processing application.

 ### Metadata

 CLDF datasets may come with rich metadata, serialized as JSON.
 To reference (and insert) bits and pieces of this